pacelf/pacelf.github.io/README.md

 Currently nothing is setup automatically.

-Deploys are done using `netlify-cli` and `netlify deploy --dir=dist/pwa/ --prod`.
+Development deploys are done using `netlify-cli` and `netlify deploy --dir=dist/pwa/`.

-TODO: Setup GitHub and Netlify
-Once you are happy with the results, you can then commit your changes to the `master` branch and push to GitHub.
-Netlify will then build and deploy the site at its end automatically.

 ## Deployment

-The project is currently hooked up to eResearch's Netlify account from the GitHub repository.

-Netlify is configured to build and deploy commits automatically pushed to the `master` branch.

-Any other static site hosting (such as GitHub Pages) can also be used to host the output folder from the build step (`dist/pwa`).
+Once you are happy with local version, copy the output of `yarn build` and overwrite the contents of the `gh-pages` branch, commit it and push to GitHub.
+GitHub Pages are configured to serve the content of `gh-pages` branch at `https://pacelf.github.io`.

 ### Existing data